-Transit connections to neighboring cities and other locations of interest are infrequent or nonexistent.
+Transit connections between Sisters and Bend and between Sisters and Redmond are in demand.
+Transit connections to other neighboring cities and other locations of interest are infrequent or nonexistent.

 Motor Vehicles

 The use of personal motor vehicles is the predominant method of transportation to, from, and within the City of Sisters.
 Existing motor vehicle facilities, volumes, intersection operations, safety, and issues within the City of Sisters are described in this section.